bhaskar-05/GesnChill/README.md

 The webcam feed will open.

 Show the desired gesture.

-The gestures are as follow:
-  1. Only index - forward
-  2. only thumb - left
-  3. only pinky - right
-  4. fist - break

 The corresponding key (W, A, S, D) will be pressed and held as long as you keep the gesture.